michaelsauter/crane/README.md

 ```

 This could be used like so: `crane provision --target="container1"` or `crane run --target="databases"`.

+When using targets, it is also possible to cascade the commands to related containers.
+There are 2 different flags, `--cascade-affected` and `--cascade-dependencies`.
+In our example configuration above, when targeting the `mysql` container, the `apache` container would be considered to be "affected".
+When targeting the `apache` container, the `mysql` container would be considered as a "dependency".
+Both flags take a string argument, which specifies which type of cascading is desired, options are `volumesFrom`, `link`, `net` and `all`.

 ## Other Crane-backed environments
 * [Silex + Nginx/php-fpm + MySQL](https://github.com/michaelsauter/silex-crane-env)